LagoVista/docs/Scripting/InvokeOutputCommand.md

 ---
 [Home](../Index.md) > [Scripting](Index.md)

-# Scripting - Invoking Output Commands
+# Scripting - Sending Output Commands

 [Output Commands](../Workflows/OutputCommands.md) are used to build up the content that will be either sent out to devices or exported.